Skip to content

 Test Connection

 When application does the policy group lookup in Active Directory it connects to remote LDAP port 389 over insecure connection.
-To use secure LDAP (so called LDAPS) you need to set the radio box as indicated on the following screenshot.
+To use secure LDAP (so called LDAPS) you need to configure Active Directory LDAP Signing on your domain controllers.